-We call the sensitive components that meet all three criteria as \textit{transparency-enhanced} sensitive components. \point{Hardware transparency} A notable category of sensitive components that may not fit the \textit{transparency-enhanced} description is hardware.
-While hardware designs can be open-sourced, like OpenTitan \cite{opentitan}, reviewed, and even formally verified \cite{kern1999formal}, there appears no scalable method for verifying that any piece of hardware matches a particular design, with the same technical guarantees as software.
+\point{Hardware transparency} A notable category of sensitive components that may not fit the \textit{transparency-enhanced} description is hardware.
+While hardware designs can be open source, like OpenTitan \cite{opentitan}, reviewed, and even formally verified \cite{kern1999formal}, there appears no scalable method for verifying that any piece of hardware matches a particular design, with the same technical guarantees as software.

 Methods like supply chain auditing and monitoring can provide some level of insight into hardware integrity.
-Apple's Private Cloud Compute counters targeted hardware attacks by using high-resolution imaging in the manufacturing chain, and auditing hardware at the data centers under third-party oversight \cite{applepcc}.
+Apple PCC counters targeted hardware attacks by using high-resolution imaging in the manufacturing chain, and auditing hardware at the data centres under third-party oversight \cite{applepcc}.
 Another approach can be inspecting random hardware samples to verify that they correctly correspond to the design.
 However, these methods fall short of the certainty provided by reproducible software builds.
 As a result, \textit{reviewability} and \textit{certifiability} of hardware components present significant challenges.
-The same applies to \textit{attestability}, as current attestation protocols mainly focus on software elements like firmware and drivers, offering little or no assurance about hardware.
+The same applies to \textit{attestability}, as current attestation protocols focus on software elements like firmware and drivers, offering little or no assurance about hardware.

-These challenges are so fundamental that they hinder the user's ability to assess whether the hardware can support Confidential Computing; let alone its correctness.
-Given these complexities, in this paper we focus on the software components of Confidential Computing systems.
-Nevertheless, if the above challenges are resolved, our transparency framework can be used for hardware as well.
-Until then, the security properties gained by the transparency framework we propose rest on the correctness of the Confidential Computing hardware.
+These fundamentally restrict a user's ability to assess whether the hardware can support Confidential Computing; let alone its correctness.
+Given these challenges, this paper focuses on the software components of Confidential Computing systems.
+If these challenges are resolved, our transparency framework can be used for hardware as well.
+For now, the security properties gained by our transparency framework (\S\ref{sec:transparency-levels}) rest on the correctness of the hardware.